anik-amd/butex-notes/L3-T1/TEM-313-Industrial-Management/part-b/2-marketing-basics.md

 Three types of marketing channels:

-**Communication:** Delivering and receiving messages from target buyers through media such as newspapers, television, radio, billboards, magazines, direct mail, telephone, fax, and internet.
+**Communication channels:** Delivering and receiving messages from target buyers through media such as newspapers, television, radio, billboards, magazines, direct mail, telephone, fax, and internet.

 **Distribution channels:** Displaying, selling, or delivering the physical product or service(s) to the buyer or user.
 It can include wholesalers, retailers, distributors, and the internet.